codex-academy/codeX_ReleaseOneNarrativeWorkbook/Promises.md

     });
 ```

-The code above have functions that needs to be called in sequence, hence the once functio are called in the callback of the previous function.
+This is pretty standard Node code but yes it can soon become messy.
+Luckily there is an alternative.

 ## Promises

-Using [Promises](https://www.promisejs.org/) makes Callbacks easier to work with they are also make your code more composable.
+[Promises](https://www.promisejs.org/) makes callbacks easier to work with they are also make your code more [composable](./#).

 `A promise represents the eventual result of an asynchronous operation.`

-Callback functions are sent into a function as a parameter.
-We basically tell the function that do something with the parameters I sent you.
-And when you are done return the results using the callback function I gave you.
-The callback returns an error or the results of the call.

 There are various Promises modules we will be using [bluebird](https://github.com/petkaantonov/bluebird).
 You can install it from npm using `npm install bluebird`